Reggie Rogers

 Rogers is often considered among the biggest draft busts in NFL history.
 In 2008, ESPN named him the 13th-biggest bust since the AFL-NFL merger.
 A year earlier, Yahoo!
 Sports named him the worst #7 pick since the merger.

 On November 26, 2008, Rogers was involved in a hit-and-run collision in Tukwila that resulted in his arrest and a charge of DUI.
 It was his fifth arrest for DUI in the state of Washington, dating back to his college days at UW.

 Rogers also played three seasons for the Husky basketball team under head coach Marv Harshman.

-Personal
+Personal life

 Rogers had six children; twins Reggie & Regina, Amanda, Brittany, Isiah, and Jackie.
 His eldest daughter Brittany died from an enlarged heart.

-Reggie’s daughter,

-Regina Rogers-Wright attended UCLA and University of Washington and was an All American and 2012 WNBA draft nominee.
+His daughter, Regina Rogers-Wright, attended UCLA and University of Washington and was an All American and 2012 WNBA draft nominee.
 Regina, lead the nation in field goal percentage her senior year at the University of Washington with 57%.
 Regina, recently had her jersey retired at Chief Sealth International School in 2020.

-On December 15, 2019 Reggie’s first grandchild Zuri was born from his daughter Amanda.

 He was the younger brother of Cleveland Browns safety Don Rogers, who died of cocaine poisoning at age 23 in June 1986.